Sean-Bradley/First-Car-Shooter/README.md

-# First Car Shooter
+# First Car Shooter (FCS)

-Multiplayer First Car Shooter (FCS) written in Three.js with server side CannonJS physics and SocketIO
+Multiplayer FCS written in Three.js, SOcketIO and with client and server side CannonJS physics.

 Playable Demo : [https://fcs.sbcode.net](https://fcs.sbcode.net)

 ![Demo](docs/demo.gif)

--   10 points for shooting moons
--   100 points for shooting other players
+## About

 This is an experiment with,